Kolo-Naukowe-Data-Science-PW/Chatbot-MiNI/README.md

    conda activate chatbot_mini
    ```

 ### 1.3.
-Adding new packages after installing using pip or conda (in conda environment)
+How to add new packages to the YAML config file, after installing them yourself (in your chatbot_mini environment)

   ```bash
   conda env export > chatbot_mini.yml